-Anxiety: The Missing Stage of Grief is Claire Bidwell Smith‘s new book on this subject.
-Its history involves writing a magazine article several years ago that hit a significant chord with many.
-She actually posited that anxiety should actually take the place of the bargaining stage in the most commonly accepted model of bereavement.
+Claire Bidwell Smith‘s book Anxiety: The Missing Stage of Grief took its roots from a magazine article in which the author had posited that anxiety should actually take the place of the bargaining stage in the most commonly accepted model of bereavement.

 Smith knows from personal experience as well as professional.
 Her mom died of cancer during the author’s freshman year at college.
 Panic attacks and self-medication with alcohol became a significant part of her life.
-Powerful article excerpt:
+A powerful article excerpt:

 My mother’s death rocked me.
 I was absolutely floored by it.
 Nothing could have prepared me for it.
 Not the five years we’d spent helping her combat her illness, not the talks my father had with me about her potential demise, not the school guidance counselor’s sessions.
 The truth was I never believed she would actually die.
 Because: Mothers don’t die.
 Bad things don’t actually happen.